EDUCATION PROGRAMS OVERVIEW

 - NEW!
 Laumeier's After Dark Series provides affordable, evening experiences at the Park for all ages.
 Activities and programs bring a fresh, new perspective to the art and nature at Laumeier.

 - NEW!
-Monthly Makers Nights feature a different local artist or arts organization for an evening of art-marking for teens and adults.
+Monthly Makers Nights feature a different local artist or arts organization for an evening of art-making for teens and adults.
 Participants are encouraged to make new friends, find your creative flow and indulge your curiosity for different media.

 - NEW!
 Pre-K and Sculpt-Fit “drop-in” programs provide participants with opportunities to explore art and engage with nature through creative and healthy, stress-relieving activities.